nwutils/nwjs-shell-builder/README.md

-node-webkit shell builder
+nwjs shell builder
 ========================

-Node-webkit shell builder for node-webkit applications.
+nwjs shell builder for nwjs applications.

 This script can be easily integrated into your release process.

-It will download node-webkit 32/64bit for Linux, Windows and OSX and build for all 3 platforms from given source directory
+It will download nwjs 32/64bit for Linux, Windows and OSX and build for all 3 platforms from given source directory

 ### Usage:

-`$ ./node-webkit-build --help`
+`$ ./nwjs-build --help`

 ```
 The options are as follows: